London looks best on the big screen, and so we’ve rounded up our favourite film locations in the capital!

 12. Paddington

 He’s named after the station, and even has a statue inside it, but Paddington isn’t the only train station to appear in Paddington.
 Marylebone makes another appearance on this list, standing in for the station frontage (as Paddington’s isn’t actually all that nice).
-Away from rail termini, you’ll find the Brown’s home on the very pretty Chalcot Crescent in Primrose Hill, whilst their local station ‘Westbourne Oak’ is actually a composite of Maida Vale, St John’s Wood, and the disused Jubilee line site in Charing Cross (which has also seen screen time in Skyfall, to name just one other example).
+Away from rail termini, you’ll find the Brown’s home on the very pretty Chalcot Crescent in Primrose Hill, whilst their local station ‘Westbourne Oak’ is actually a composite of Maida Vale and Little Venice, St. John’s Wood, and the disused Jubilee line site in Charing Cross (which has also seen screen time in Skyfall, to name just one other example).
 Finally, Gruber’s antique store is better known as Insta-friendly Alice’s Antiques on Portobello Road.

 13. Withnail & I

 Sadly, most of the iconic London locations from this cult classic have been demolished over the years, including the ‘Mother Black Cap’ pub which stood on Tavistock Crescent in Notting Hill.
 However, its inspiration – Camden’s Black Cap and Mother Red Cap – is now The World’s End, which works nicely both for “Two large gins.
 Two pints of cider.
 Ice in the cider” and a cheeky trip to Underworld.
-Additionally, you can find Uncle Monty’s house at 35 Glebe Place in Chelsea.
+Additionally, you can find Uncle Monty’s house at 35 Glebe Place in Chelsea and various other filming locations nearby.

 14. Bridget Jones’ Diary